PauloPHLP/React.js-Host/README.md

 ## 🔎️ Description

-A simple React.js Host application to test Micro Front-end concepts.
+A simple React.js Host application to test Micro Front-end concepts and host other applications.

 ## 🛠️ Running the app